 - Web designer

-Are you someone that has always enjoyed playing video games?
+Are you someone that has always enjoyed playing video games or are just fascinated with how real and fictional characters and worlds can be stimulated in video games?
 Thanks to mobile gaming, what was once an activity relegated to teenagers is now something people of all ages do in their spare time.
 This might explain why the gaming industry is now estimated to be worth $159.3 Billion, a whopping increase of 9.3% from 2019.
 And experts are now forecasting that the industry will be worth $200 Billion by 2023.
+That’s a huge industry with plenty of opportunities and sustained earning potential.

 Here are just some of the things you’ll learn how to do in this program: